kathgironpe/hack4good-baguio/README.md

 For information about the event, please check [hack4good](http://hack4good.io).

-There's nothing fancy or amazing here but it's a proof that something simple can be created **sensibly** in a short perid of time (less than 24 hours).
+There's nothing fancy or amazing here but it's a proof that something simple can be created **sensibly** in a short period of time (less than 24 hours).

 ## Requirements